Not Your Average Hit List

 (Sweden, 1972, 15 ep.)

-This was a children's show.
-Still it was challenging the preconceptions of anything in the genre.
+A children's show challenging the preconceptions of anything in the genre.
 Those three sailors turned bakers made it into an instant classic.
 Not forgetting "Frasses sång" (the song of Frasse).

 McCloud